-We often say the word "Amen" at the end of prayers, and it is found in the Bible.
+We often say the word "Amen" at the end of prayers, and it's found in the Bible.
 What does "Amen" mean?

-The word "Amen" is found many places in the Bible.
+The word "Amen" is found in many places in the Bible.
 We may think of it as just the way you end a prayer, but it means more than that.
-While it does not have a simple one word translation in English, the root word comes from the word or concept of truth or agreement.
+While it does not have a simple one-word translation in English, the root word comes from the word or concept of truth or agreement.

 So a good translation of "Amen" could be "Let it be so", or "Truly," or "So be it."